 Traditional CMS sites are built on platforms like WordPress, Drupal, and Joomla!.

 When you build one of these sites you don’t just go in and start dragging things around to design the site.
 You need to set up your web server, then you need to install the CMS.
 Once the CMS is installed you need to choose a theme that dictates how your website is laid out and will look and then you start adding functionality with plugins.

 The biggest advantage of these sites is that the CMS creates a platform that manages all of the core functions that every website needs to have.
 Things like routing traffic to the proper pages, having a user interface to access the back end of the site to make updates, and managing the website database are all handled by the CMS.

 That being said, because you installed the CMS yourself you have full access to the codebase.
 You can go in and change anything you want, and when you build the site you can build it from the ground up to only have the code absolutely necessary to make the site function.
 You can build websites that have great performance and are completely customizable in any way that you desire.

-That being said there are a few drawbacks.
-As I mentioned earlier CMS’s use themes and plugins to manage the look and functionality of a website.
-Because setting up a CMS is relatively easy to learn, there are A LOT of developers out there who will set up a CMS based site only to install a poorly coded theme and start adding poorly coded plugins to a CMS based site.
+There are, however, a few drawbacks.
+As I mentioned earlier traditional CMS’s use themes and plugins to manage the look and functionality of a website.
+Because setting up a CMS is relatively easy to learn, there are a LOT of developers out there who will set up a traditional CMS site only to install a poorly coded theme and start adding poorly coded plugins to a traditional CMS site.
 This results in a website that’s just as bad, if not worse, than a builder-based site.
 Beyond the performance issues, these poorly coded themes and plugins can potentially introduce security vulnerabilities into your website making you susceptible to being hacked.

-In the hands of a good developer a CMS based site can perform just as well as a full custom site with all of the benefits of a builder-based site, but in the hands of a bad developer, a CMS based site can be a very bad option.
+In the hands of a good developer, a traditional CMS site can perform just as well as a full custom site with all of the benefits of a builder-based site, but in the hands of a bad developer, a traditional CMS site can be a very bad option.